Tanner Pearson: Vancouver Canucks (2019–2023)

-On November 9, 2021 Pearson suffered a hand injury and underwent surgery.
-On Jan.
-12, the Canucks organization announced via Twitter that the winger had undergone his third hand surgery since November, and would miss the remainder of the 2022-23 season.

-When asked about the injury on January 12, Pearson's teammate Quinn Hughes stated that it was "not handled properly" but later clarified that he didn't intend to blame anyone for Pearson's setbacks saying "I'm emotional just like everyone else.
+On November 9, 2022, Pearson suffered a hand injury and underwent surgery.
+On January 12, 2023, the Canucks organization announced via Twitter that the winger had undergone his third hand surgery since November, and would miss the remainder of the 2022–23 season.
+When asked about the injury on January 12, Pearson's teammate Quinn Hughes stated that it was "not handled properly" but later clarified that he did not intend to blame anyone for Pearson's setbacks saying "I'm emotional just like everyone else.
 I wasn't trying to direct blame at anyone.
 I don't think it's really anyone's fault, it's just an unfortunate situation."
 On January 13, the Canucks began an internal investigation into how the team handled Pearson's injury.
-It was also reported that the NHLPA has been looking into the situation.
+It was also reported that the National Hockey League Players' Association looked into the situation.
+On February 17, Pearson was placed on injured reserve and missed the remainder of the 2022–23 season.
+He finished the season having played in 14 games, with one goal and five points.